rutgerblom/SDDC.Lab/README.md

 | 253 | EdgeVM-02 | NSX-T Tier-0 Edge Transport Node 2 | Pod-240-T0-EdgeVM-02 | Yes |
 | 254 | EdgeVM-01 | NSX-T Tier-0 Edge Transport Node 1 | Pod-240-T0-EdgeVM-01 | Yes |

+## SDDC.Lab Default Credentials
+To expedite and simplify the login process to the various products within a Pod, we have put together a CSV file with all the default credentials for each of the products supported.
+The CSV file can be used to populate the "memorized" username/password fields, and are browser specific.

+### Mozilla Firefox
+By default, the importing of passwords into Firefox is disabled, so you must enable this functionality before Firefox will present you with an ```Import from file...``` option.
+Detailed instructions on how to enable this functionality can be found in [this blog post by Wolfgang Sommergut](https://4sysops.com/archives/export-and-import-passwords-in-firefox/).
+After importing the CSV file, don't forget to go back and disable this functionality.

+The Mozilla Firefox specific CSV file is [SDDCLab_Credentials_for_Firefox.csv](misc/SDDCLab_Credentials_for_Firefox.csv).

 ## Usage